Best AMD CPU for Video Editing 2026: Expert Reviews & Guide

 What makes the 5700X special for video editing is its combination of core count and efficiency.
 The 65W TDP means it runs cool even with the stock cooler (though I recommend an aftermarket cooler for sustained workloads).
 Our tests showed it handling 1080p and light 4K editing with ease, though it struggles with multiple 4K streams and complex effects.

-At $169.99, the 5700X offers incredible value for video editors who need good performance without breaking the bank.
+At $170, the 5700X offers incredible value for video editors who need good performance without breaking the bank.
 It’s particularly compelling for those upgrading from older Ryzen CPUs, as it offers substantial performance gains while reusing existing DDR4 memory and motherboard.
+For those building an ultra-budget editing system, you might also consider CPUs with integrated graphics to save on GPU costs.

 Reasons to Buy